EXCLUSIVE: Clare announce May Ball headliner

 “Britain’s King of Sound” is coming to Cambridge

 David Rodigan MBE will be headlining the Clare May Ball 2017.

-The London-based icon’s rule of the reggae scene stretches back to the 60s and he’s now a regular fixture at London’s Fabric and the host of his own Reggae show on BBC Radio 1Extra.
+The London-based icon’s rule of the reggae scene stretches back to the 70s and he’s now a regular fixture at the world’s biggest festivals and the host of his own Reggae show on BBC Radio 1Extra and BBC Radio 2.

 Rodigan promises to bring the bass to Clare’s Main Stage, recreating the London club scene that made him famous.
 His sets combine cutting-edge dancehall with the hottest reggae, with Rodigan as master of ceremonies.
 At Clare he’ll be playing a heavily bass and dance influenced set with a dancehall twist, bringing club music back to its sound system roots.

 At the healthy age of 65, he’s anything but old-fashioned.
 When asked about playing to young audiences at Fabric, he said: “They got it.
 They got the reggae fever.
 I was dancing around onstage like I always do, and I could see these kids looking at me and saying: ‘That’s my dad, or my uncle up there, except this guy’s nuts.’”

 In 2014 he teamed up with Chase and Status and Sky FX to win the Red Bull Culture Clash with a legendary set that sampled Rihanna, Luck and Neat and even Emeli Sandé.
 In an electric four hour clash they saw off grime setup Boy Better Know (founded by Skepta and JME), reggae challengers Stone Love and the A$AP Mob.